randruc/Lazuli/doc/CStyleAndConventions.md

 > C code must be easily readable in console or with editors that don't support
 > syntax highlighting.

 ## Curly braces

 Curly braces use the K&R style.

-For functions, the opening braces are always on a new line and the closing braces are always on a new line too.
+For functions, opening and closing braces are always on their own line.

 This is good:
 ```C